 This plan does not provide for COLA's.
 Therefore, the disability payment a participant receives does not increase, regardless of how long the benefit is paid.

 What Other Benefits Will I Receive When I Am Collecting LTD Benefits?

 When you are receiving LTD benefits and Social Security Disability Income (SSDI), the University will continue to make a 5% contribution on your behalf to the Defined Contribution Retirement Plan if you were enrolled in that Plan prior to becoming disabled.
 Your employee contributions (3%) cease, of course, because you are no longer being paid from Georgetown.
 If you were a participant in the Georgetown University Retirement Plan ("GURP") prior to becoming disabled, you will continue to earn vesting and contribution credits during your disability.
 You cannot make contributions to the Voluntary Contribution Retirement Plan while on disability.

 You may retain your medical insurance while on LTD, as long as you continue to pay the employee premiums.
-You cannot add a dependent (spouse or dependent child) once on LTD. Because you will no longer be receiving compensation from the University, Colonial HealthCare will send you a monthly invoice for this insurance coverage and will pay your premiums directly to them.
+You cannot add a dependent (spouse or dependent child) once on LTD. Because you will no longer be receiving compensation from the University, Secova (the Leave of Absense Benefits administrator for GU) will send you a monthly invoice for this insurance coverage and will pay your premiums directly to them.

 Individuals on Long Term Disability are not entitled to Tuition Benefits for themselves, but can use TAP for their children only if the child(ren) was using TAP benefits at the time the individual became disabled.

 If you have any questions about this plan, please contact us at email@example.com